amaresh-git-dev/RenameMagic/README.md

-# FileRenamerPy
+# RenameMagic

-FileRenamerPy is a Python script that allows you to easily rename multiple files within a folder or directory.
+RenameMagic is a Python script that allows you to easily rename multiple files within a folder or directory.
 With this script, you can automate the process of file renaming, saving you time and effort.

 ## Features